 More significantly, this will allow users to send funds to one another’s handles.
 Rather than entering an ordinary address of random numbers and letters, Dilithium users will simply enter handles into a GUI and click send.
 If James ‘jl777’ Lee chose to use the handle “jl777” and registered that to his Dilithium public key, then you could send funds to “jl777” and they would be transferred directly to his wallet in a quantum-secure fashion.

-As the Dilithium module was created using Komodo’s Antara Framework, quantum secure transactions are not exclusive to one blockchain.
+As the Dilithium module was created using Komodo’s Antara Framework, quantum-secured blockchain transactions are not exclusive to one blockchain.
 Rather, the Dilithium module is available to any project that builds within the Komodo ecosystem.
 Quantum security can simply be added to any Smart Chain like a plug-in.

 Komodo is constantly at the forefront of the blockchain industry and the integration of Dilithium to an Antara Module is just one more example.